hzi-braunschweig/SORMAS-Stats/src/README.md

 # Statistic Docker Container for SORMAS

 The statistics docker container for SORMAS runs a Django webserver to display dashboards with statistics and to offer downloadable reports, both based on SORMAS live data.
-Realtime monitoring is provided by the Grafana data visualisation platform.
+Realtime monitoring is provided by the Grafana data visualisation platform, see [here](../grafana/README.md).

 # Development Quick Start
 Requirements: python3, docker, docker-compose, postgres, virtualenv, R, JDK 11.